Skip to content

 Separating genuine compliance automation from checkbox theater.
 What actually helps vs. what just looks good on paper.

-Real compliance automation catches problems before audits.
+TL;DR Real compliance automation catches problems before audits.
 Theater just generates reports that nobody reads.

 Every organization wants to be “compliant.”
 SOC 2, HIPAA, GDPR, PCI-DSS—the acronyms pile up.